-This sub chapter presents responses reflecting the challenges that constrain the implementation of human rights instruments to women's reproductive rights.
-The chapter was guided by the hypothesis which stated that "The implementation of human rig hts instruments has had no significant challenges in safeguarding and promoting women's reproductive rights in Kapchorwa District".
-The elicited responses were presented under the following sub-themes: women's social status, social support for the eradication of FGM practice, lack of universality of the law, the sacred nature and sacredness of the practice, lack of practical support, specific challenges and possible solutions to the challenges constraining efforts to eliminate FGM practice.
-A summative remark/conclusion was also made depending on the findings presented.
+This sub chapter presents responses reflecting the challenges that constrain the implementation of human rights instruments to fight FGM, the elicited responses were presented under the following sub-themes: women's low social status, social support for the eradication of FGM practice, lack of universality of the law, and Resistance at community level, a summative remark/conclusion was also made depending on the findings presented.

-4.8.1 Women's social status
+4.5.1 Women's social status

-First, the female respondents were requested to state whether they were socially recognized like their male counterparts in Kapchorwa District.
+First, the female respondents were requested to state whether they were socially recognized like their male counterparts in Kween District.
 This aimed at evaluating whether there was a favorable environment that would allow for easy lobbying and advocating for women's reproductive health.
 The elicited responses were presented in figure IV.